blaylockbk/Herbie/docs/user_guide/grib2.rst

 - **pygrib** is what I started to learn and still use sometimes. | `Video Demo <https://youtu.be/yLoudFv3hAY>`_ |  `pygrib GitHub <https://github.com/jswhit/pygrib>`_ |
 - **cfgrib** works well reading GRIB2 data as xarray datasets.
 Make sure you have the latest version (>0.9.8) |  `cfgrib GitHub <https://github.com/ecmwf/cfgrib>`_

+.. code-bloc:: bash

+   conda install -c conda-forge pygrib cfgrib

 How GRIB subsetting works in Herbie
 -----------------------------------
-GRIB files are gridded binary.
-GRIB _messages_ or _fields_ are stacked on top of each other in a file; I like to think of each message as a "layer" in the file.
-Each field contains data for one variable at a specific level across the gridded model domain.
+GRIB files are gridded binary where GRIB _messages_ or _fields_ are stacked on top of each other in a file.
+A message might contain temperature data for a level (e.g. surface, 500 hPa) at a specific time across the United States.
+I like to think of each message as a "layer" in the file.

 Because the file is made up of individual "messages," it is possible to download portions of GRIB2 file by retrieving just specific messages using HTTP `Byte-Range request <https://www.keycdn.com/support/byte-range-requests>`_.

 Herbie supports **subsetting GRIB2 files by GRIB message**, provided that an _inventory_ or _index_ (.idx) file exists.
 The index file tells us the beginning byte of each GRIB message.
 To download a subset, Herbie uses the **cURL** command which allows you to download a range of bytes from a file.
 By repeating the cURL command and appending the messages you a file, you can subset a full file on the remote server and download only the fields you need.
 Keep in mind that a GRIB message represents the variable over the full grid.
 It is only possible to subset the file by GRIB message and not by geographical region (i.e., you cannot do a regional subset).

 Why would you want to subset GRIB2 files?
 Well, GRIB files provided by operational forecast centers are usually very large because they can contain hundred of model output variables, and each variable is its own GRIB message.
 For example, native grid HRRR files can be ~700 MB each!
 That adds up quick if you need a lot of days and forecasts and all you are interested in surface temperature.
 Often, you only need some of the data in the file.
 The size of a single HRRR message is about 1 MB.
-If you subset the data as you download it, you will save a lot of disk space and improve your data aquisition time by reducing the download time.
+If you subset the data as you download it, you will save a lot of disk space and improve your data acquisition time by reducing the download time.

 .. figure:: ../_static/diagrams/GRIB2_file_cURL.png